 Have you ever lived a love story with a brand?
-The one that takes your heart away makes you do everything for the beloved brand, admire everything that its marketing does, defend it against everything and everyone.
+The one that takes your heart away makes you do everything for the beloved brand, admire everything that its digital marketing does, defend it against everything and everyone.

 That is what happens when consumers fall in love with a love brand.